If you were on social media yesterday you may have read some confusing news about Bloglovin stealing page views.

 — Bloglovin’ (@bloglovin) March 27, 2017

-Personally, I don’t really have an issue with posts being displayed as full on their platform (more on that below).
-This is how most feed reader services, such as Feedly, work as it’s the most convenient to their users.
-I don’t have a problem with their frame, whether it’s used or not.
-I also don’t really have an issue with comments or their share links either.
+Personally, I don’t have an issue with posts being displayed as full on their platform.
+This is how most feed reader services work as it’s the most convenient to users.
+The real problem unfortunately is worse than that…

 This means that they are using a piece of code to tell search engines where the original version of content is from.

 Since this content is also on your site and their version will be seen as the original version, the post on your blog will be a duplicate and could result in you getting penalised.

 They are telling search engines that they are the original owner of the posts on their site and that search engines should index and rank those posts.

 Strange… posts on one of my blogs on BL is set to index, but from another blog is set to noindex.
 Both with Bloglovin as canonical tag.